jungmaier/dirichlet-smoothed-word-embeddings/README.md

 # Dirichlet-Smoothed Word Embeddings (for Low-Resource Settings)

-Calculating word embeddings from a corpus by SVD-factorized co-occurrence matrices with dirichlet-smoothed ppmi weighting.
+Calculating word embeddings from a corpus by SVD-factorized co-occurrence matrices with dirichlet-smoothed PPMI weighting.

 ## Abstract